 We offer further information on possible postgraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-Our MA International Education provides exit awards at Postgraduate Certificate (60 credits) or Postgraduate Diploma (120 credits).
+Our MA Education (International Education) provides exit awards at Postgraduate Certificate (60 credits) or Postgraduate Diploma (120 credits).

 You could use evidence from previous study, which relates to this subject, to claim Accreditation of Prior Experience and Learning (APEL).
 This process involves mapping evidence against the learning outcomes for specific modules.
 You’ll need to speak to the Course Director first if you’re considering this option.

 We use a variety of teaching and learning methods on this course.
-In common with our part-time course, you’ll attend regular lectures and seminars, where students can share their learning and develop an understanding of different international contexts.
+You’ll attend regular lectures and seminars, where students can share their learning and develop an understanding of different international contexts.

 You’ll attend some whole classes and small group sessions and benefit from one-to-one support and online collaboration – using our virtual learning system, Moodle.